lealceldeiro/gems/TheJavaModuleSystem/Chapter03/README.md

 - Globally unique
 - Stable

+### Dependencies

-Dependencies: Dependencies are declared with requires directives, which consist of the keyword followed by a module name.
+Dependencies are declared with requires directives, which consist of the keyword followed by a module name.
 The directive states that the declared module depends on the named one and requires it during compilation and at run time.

+### Exported packages

-Exported packages: The keyword exports is followed by the name of a package the module contains.
+The keyword exports is followed by the name of a package the module contains.
 Only exported packages are usable outside the module; all others are strongly encapsulated within it.

 ### Module types